frazierjason/N1mmCommands-TouchPortal/README.md

 ### Simulate a keypress into the Entry Window

 Ability to send a user-configured keystroke with Ctrl/Alt/Shift modifiers.
-This action will first call the correct N1MM+ Call Sign Entry box into the foreground, and then issue the keypress.
+This action will first call the correct N1MM+ Call Sign Entry window to the foreground, and then issue the keypress.
 The plugin handles the keypress simulation directly, since TouchPortal does not know which of the N1MM+ windows should receive it.
 The implementation eventually will take into account the two-radio scenario on the same workstation, but for now it is not yet fully implemented or tested, so please don't expect it to work.
+Any text box that has the cursor will receive the keys, not just the Entry box.
 There is also a switch called "Allow in Background", which is not yet implemented and may never be, depending on how much can be accomplished by hams with the Send Message functionality (which works even if N1MM+ is backgrounded).
 N1MM+ keystroke bindings are documented at: